-- All Junctions within the model must currently operate at the same cycle time or double cycle at half the cycle time. - Merging two networks into a larger Network will increase the run time of optimisation and assignment. - Merging Networks may be desirable as it allows rerouting due to signal timing or Network changes to be modelled.
-Remember LinSig isn't intended to be a large area model though. - Merging Networks reduces the number of model files and assists with version control. - For complex models which take some time to run it is often possible to break the model up without a great loss of accuracy and large improvements in run time. - If merging an existing LinSig V2 model it is recommended to first convert the existing model to LinSig V3.
-Although this is not absolutely necessary it simplifies the merging process by avoiding having to convert the model from V2 to V3 and merge all in the same step.
+- With LinSig 3.1 and above different Junctions within the model can now operate at different cycle times. - Merging two Networks into a larger Network will increase the run time of optimisation and assignment.
+Merging two Matrix Based Networks will generally increase run times by a larger factor than merging two Lane Based Networks as the number of routing options increases disproportionately. - Merging Matrix Based Networks may be desirable as it allows rerouting due to signal timing or Network changes to be modelled.
+Remember LinSig isn't intended to be a large area model though like SATURN or VISUM. - Merging Networks reduces the number of model files and assists with version control. - For complex models which take some time to run it is often possible to structure the model into separate semi-independent Network regions which will provide large improvements in run time without a great loss of accuracy.
+This is particularly beneficial for Matrix Based Networks as routing is then only modelled within each region as opposed to between regions as well.
+This dramatically reduces the number of Routes without necessarily reducing accuracy. - If merging an existing LinSig 2 model it is recommended to first convert the existing model to LinSig 3.
+Although this is not absolutely necessary it simplifies the merging process by avoiding having to convert the model from LinSig 2 to LinSig 3 and merge all in the same step.